 The Driver series doesn't really need a story either.
 It's just an unlimited supply of interactive Chase Scenes for many.

 Dead or Alive Xtreme Beach Volleyball is often considered one of the better volleyball simulators on the market, not that there are many to begin with.
 Most people only played it for the Fanservice.
 Naturally, the sequels focused on fanservice at the expense of gameplay.
 Mind you, given that it was created as the videogame equivalent of a fanserviceyBeach Episode (with minigames where you buy bikinis for the other characters), the players who are just there for the volleyball are the ones who fit this trope.

 Many played Kingdom Hearts just to see the Final Fantasy and/or Disney characters, particularly the latter, which is more heavily emphasized in-game and in advertising.
 The original elements, story and characters usually actually only draw in folks from the Fandom, though at this point it's an established enough series for the original elements to be the main draw.
 And speaking of the original elements, a Vocal Minority of fans are only in it for Organization XIII.

-And by the way, those who pre-ordered Ys vs Sora no Kiseki crossover game, would be presented with Falcom's best soundtrack collection album arrange version.
+Some players only played Falcom games for their music.
+And those who pre-ordered Ys vs Sora no Kiseki crossover game, would be presented with Falcom's best soundtrack collection album arrange version.
 Not to say the game itself is not desirable enough but many bought it for that.
 One of 2channel users can't says it any better than this:

 "The game is just bonus, the soundtrack is the real deal"